jbetancur/my-osx-build/README.md

 ## Known Issues
 * Xcode tools requires manual interventions
-* You will be occasionally prompted to enter credentials
+* On first run you may be prompted several times for sudo credentials